EdgeApp/redux-pixies/README.md

 Sometimes pixies create resources that they would like to share with others.
 For example, one pixie might maintain a WebGL context that several other pixies might need to draw on.

-To do this, a pixie can call `onOutput` at any time to share some data.
+To do this, a pixie can call `input.onOutput` at any time to share some data.
 The latest value passed to `onOutput` becomes the pixie's output, and other pixies can see it via the `props.output` structure.

+### Accessing props from event handlers

+Sometimes a pixie will create & manage a long-running resource with callbacks.
+For example, a pixie might open a WebSocket, which periodically calls the pixie back with incoming messages.
+To access the current props within these contexts, every pixie receives three additional helpers:

+* `input.props` - This property stays in-sync with the latest props, regardless of when `update` has been called.
+* `input.nextProps()` - Returns a promise that resolves when the props change, or rejects when the pixie is destroyed.
+* `input.waitFor(props => result)` - Returns a promise that resolves when the provided result is non-null, or rejects when the pixie is destroyed.
+This can be used to wait for outside resources to become available.

 <a name="managing-pixies"></a>
 ## Managing pixies